 Before leaving LA make sure that you have done everything in your mind, like, eating at In and Out Burger.
 For some other things you can do, read here: Top Things to Do in Los Angeles.

-This is only a suggested itinerary to help you start-up your plans.
+Remember that this is only a suggested itinerary to help you start-up your plans.
 Feel free to swap days and destinations and feel free to add some more.
 Remember, different people, different interests, do whatever your most interested with and you’ll surely have fun.
 California is a great state and a visit here is something you will never ever forget.

 Sorry for the long post, and have fun!
 For any other suggestions, feel free to say it on the comments section below.